cosmos/cosmos-sdk/docs/README.md

 - [Specifications](./spec/README.md): Specifications of modules and other parts of the Cosmos SDK.
 - [SDK API Reference](https://godoc.org/github.com/cosmos/cosmos-sdk): Godocs of the Cosmos SDK.
-- [REST API spec](https://cosmos.network/rpc/): List of endpoints to interract with a `gaia` full-node through REST.
+- [REST API spec](https://cosmos.network/rpc/): List of endpoints to interact with a `gaia` full-node through REST.

 ## Cosmos Hub testnet